 But: the Government of Yukon, the Yukon government

-Avoid using just “Yukon” when you mean the Yukon government.
+Avoid using just “Yukon” or when you mean the Yukon government.
 There are many governments in Yukon so you can’t assume your reader will know whether you’re talking about the Government of Yukon specifically or all governments in Yukon collectively.
 (Only write “Yukon” when you’re referring to the territory itself.)

-For example: The Government of Canada, the Government of Yukon and the City of Whitehorse signed the memorandum of understanding.
+The Government of Canada, the Government of Yukon and the City of Whitehorse signed the memorandum of understanding.

 Never use an acronym for the Government of Yukon in public materials.
 Write the full name or, for example, just write “the government” or “we.”
 If you need to use an acronym internally, most staff use YG.